How to concatenate strings in python in multiple ways?

 - Using a comma (,)

-This is the simplest way.
-The + operator takes two string operands and combines them together.
-If you need to append multiple strings you need to call + operator multiple times.
-The following examples show how to use the + operator for strings in Python.
+The simplest way is to use a + operator.
+It takes two string operands and combines them.
+If a programmer wants to append multiple strings, he has to use the + operator multiple times.
+The following examples show how to append two strings in Python using a + operator.

 #Program to demonstrate